thomasahle/arithmetic-transformer/README.md

 # Learning Arithmetic with Sequence Models
 This repository contains code for training neural networks to learn the process of addition.
-We experiment with different causal neural network architectures like LSTM, Transformer, and a hybrid model which is *half LSTM, half Transformer*.
+We experiment with different causal neural network architectures like LSTM, Transformer, and various positional encodings.
+The best one being a transformer *using a one layer LSTM as layer 1*.
 The primary focus of this project is to compare how quickly different models learn to add numbers with varying digit lengths.

 ## Results